zabbix/zabbix/templates/db/cockroachdb_http/README.md

 ## Overview

-This template is designed for the effortless deployment of CockroachDB monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor CockroachDB nodes by Zabbix that works without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+Template `CockroachDB node by HTTP` — collects metrics by HTTP agent from Prometheus endpoint and health endpoints.

 ## Requirements